SohamIITBombay/Voxceleb_data_annotation/README.md

 ## Label/Annotation Details
 1. Transcription
+2. Transcription length
-2. Speaker Identity
+3. Speaker Identity
-3. Number of Speakers in each Audio clip
+4. Number of Speakers in each Audio clip
-4. Emotions contained in the utterance
+5. Emotions contained in the utterance
-5. Audio events (e.g. laughter, crowd cheers, music) along with their timestamps
+6. Audio events (e.g. laughter, crowd cheers, music) along with their timestamps
-6. Basic file metadata (sample rate, channels, duration)
+7. Basic file metadata (sample rate, channels, duration)
-7. Audio quality / naturalness / noise level (we will want to use this to filter based on quality later on).
+8. Audio quality / naturalness / noise level (we will want to use this to filter based on quality later on).
+9. RMS Value of signal (Correlates to perceived loudness)
-8. Total Speech overlap in each audio clip (Total duration where more than one speaker is talking at the same time)
+10. Total Speech overlap in each audio clip (Total duration where more than one speaker is talking at the same time)
+11. Silence Duration (No speech activity)
-9. Language of each utterance
+12. Language of each utterance
-10. Incorrect chopping

 ## Labelling/Annotation categories